The future Drupal roadmap - and what it means for Drupal site owners

 The good news is that, even when Drupal 7 reaches End Of Life (EOL) and goes out of official support in November 2021, remaining Drupal 7 sites won't stop working at that point or suddenly become security risks.
 Plans are already in motion to create a dedicated "Long Term Support" service for Drupal 7 which will continue to ensure that vital security updates are made available ongoing for any major security issues that are identified, such as the 'Drupalgeddon' security updates issues earlier this year.

 Here at Adaptive, we will also continue to support Drupal 7 websites well beyond their official End of Life.
 We still successfully provide support and development services for a number of clients with Drupal 6 sites, even though D6 officially went out of support over two and a half years ago.
 The same will continue to apply for Drupal 7 sites beyond its official EOL in November 2021.
-Our advice for customers with current Drupal 7 sites is therefore that, if you can plan to rebuild it in the next 3 years, then great - but don't worry too much if not.
+Our advice for customers with current Drupal 7 sites is therefore to start thinkling about a move to Drupal 8/9 if you can - but we'll still have your back on Drupal 7 beyond November 2021 if not.

 What this means for existing Drupal 8 sites